hth313/boost41/doc/stack.rst

 buffer being limited to maximum 255 registers (two registers are used for overhead).

-The registers needed to push the alpha register varies from zero to four registers.
-In order to use as few registers as possible to represent the alpha register in the buffer stack, the actual count 0--4 is stored in the buffer trailer register.
-This limits the push depth of the alpha register to 13.
+The registers needed to push the Alpha register varies from zero to four registers.
+In order to keep track of the number of registers used to represent the Alpha register, the count 0--4 is stored in the buffer trailer register.
+This limits the push depth of the Alpha register to 13.

 Buffer keeping
 ==============